Kingxukai/linux/Documentation/filesystems/ext4/super.rst

        this is useful for lazy formatting with uninitialized groups (RO_COMPAT_GDT_CSUM).
    * - 0x20
-     - Indicates that the old ext3 32,000 subdirectory limit no longer applies (RO_COMPAT_DIR_NLINK).
+     - Indicates that the woke old ext3 32,000 subdirectory limit no longer applies (RO_COMPAT_DIR_NLINK).
 A directory's i_links_count will be set to 1 if it is incremented past 64,999.
    * - 0x40